 I therefore remain in constant connection with the fact that I only see a sliver of what’s there to be seen, that the conclusions I reach because of this are at least incomplete and possibly inaccurate, and that it’s my responsibility to repair any unintended negative impacts my words and actions contribute to, in best ways I know how, and to the extent that those who I’ve impacted are willing to engage with me about this.

-Impact awareness is the ability to accurately assess cause and effect — the ability to connect my words and actions (or my silence or inaction) with the impacts that these things create.
-I see a society full of people suffering from what psychologists call Learned Helplessness: the belief that nothing I say or do has positive or negative impact.
-This belief results in people being blind to their positive and negative impacts.
+Impact Literacy is the ability to accurately assess cause and effect — the ability to connect my words and actions (or my silence or inaction) with the impacts that these things create.
+I see a society full of people suffering from what my fellow psychologists call Learned Helplessness: the belief that nothing one says or does has positive or negative impact.
+This belief blinds people to their positive and negative impacts.
 When people don’t know the positive impacts they have (or have the potential to have), their motivation in relationships, at work, and as citizens is impaired.
-Similarly, when they don’t know the negative impacts they have, they never learn how to be self-responsible choice makers.
+Similarly, when they don’t know the negative impacts they have, they never learn how to be self-responsible choicemakers.

 I view illiteracy about self-responsibility and impact awareness as two of the biggest deficits that can harm a society.
 I view Learned Helplessness as a big part of what blocks people from stepping into what I call Ethical Personal Power Effectiveness.